Skip to content

 1. Bot converts your issue to a YAML draft under proposals/ and opens a draft PR with your name in the author field.

-2. A maintainer or community member writes the detection regex and runs the safety gate (0 FP on the benign corpus is a hard requirement).
+2. A maintainer or community member writes the detection regex and runs the safety gate — true- and false-positive samples, schema compliance, no conflict with existing rules, and zero false positives on the benign corpus as a hard requirement.
+The gate actually blocks; it is not decorative.

-3. Rule merges to main, auto-publishes to npm + GitHub release.
+3. Rule merges to main, auto-publishes to npm + GitHub release — from that moment it belongs to every engine that reads ATR, across vendors and across borders.

 4. On the next measurement run, your payload joins the benchmark corpus. data/measurements/<source>/ stores the historical recall / precision / fp-rate per run, version-pinned and drift-proof.